TomYeoman/2d-zombie-survival-io-demo/README.md

 WIP
 - Add client side prediction (simple providing your movement is deterministic on the server, will add example soon)

-> Disclaimer - THe images used are for demo purposes only, and I do not own the rights for them.
+> Disclaimer - The images used are for demo purposes only, and I do not own the rights for them.
 Please replace them if you wish you use in a live project.